 “Your dog will learn that it’s okay to allow his body and feet to be handled; you will be building trust with your canine companion.
 As for you, it’s very relaxing and satisfying to spend more time with your dog while helping him look and feel his best.” - Hilary Erb from the American Kennel Club (2)

-To that end, you have the opportunity to spend more quality time grooming a long-haired dog.
+To that end, you have the opportunity to spend more quality time grooming a long haired dog.

-They need bristle and pin brushes to maintain a tangle-free, healthy coat.
+Our experts point out that they need bristle and pin brushes to maintain a tangle-free, healthy coat.

 Types of Dog Brushes

-A bristle brush has medium-sized soft, flexible strands.
+A bristle brush has medium sized soft, flexible strands.
 The strands can be densely packed which makes them firmer.
 Alternatively, the bristles can be more spaced out and looser for a gentler brush through.
 The density of the bristle brush you choose will depend on your dog’s fur type.
 Bristle brushes are good all-round brushes.

 They most accurately pull-out excess shedding hair from the top coat of any dog.
-Short-haired dogs might find super firm brushes uncomfortable since their fur is close to their skin.
+Short haired dogs might find super firm brushes uncomfortable since their fur is close to their skin.

-Pin brushes hand hard plastic strands and a little pin-like ball at the end.
+Pin brushes have hard plastic strands and a little pin-like ball at the end.
 The strands tend to be quite spaced out as the purpose is mainly to detangle and dislodge dirt.
 It’s great for dander.